-The programme is designed to allow the user to design a pressurized water supply system based on the loading units connected to each branch of the system.
+The programme is designed to allow the user to design a gravity water supply system based on the loading units connected to each branch of the system.
 The programme can also be used to check the pipe sizing of an existing system.
 Once a drawing of the piping network has been prepared the network should be divided into sections.
 Each section should be identified with a start and finish number and the length of each section should measured.
-The user should then identify the index point of the system, this is normally the furthest and highest point from the pumpset.
+The user should then identify the index point of the system, this is normally the furthest point from the supply tank.
 (The starting point).
-Having identified the pipe sections that join the pumpset to the index point the user should input the pipe sizes proposed for each section, the length of each section and the number and type of fittings.
-The user should use the loading unit input tab to establish the loading units in each pipe section and the total loading units required.
-Once the loading units are input into the 'WaterSupply' sheet the programme will calculate the flow rate in litres per second.
-The user should input the residual head static head between the pumpset and the index point.
-The programme will then advise the user of the total pumpset head required and the total pumpset flow rate required.

-The user should then repeat the exercise for all the other branches in the water supply network.
+Having identified the pipe sections that join the tank to the index point the user should input the pipe sizes proposed for each section, the length of each section and the number and type of fittings.
+The programme will advise the user if there is inadequate head available for any pipe section, allowing the user to increase the pipe size or sizes as necessary.
+The user will be advised of the residual head at the index point and by adjusting the pipe sizes the user can create the necessary residual head required at The user should then repeat the exercise for all the other branches in the water supply network.